cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

   - This is a template and the values are informative, do not keep informative texts in your submission
 {{% /hint %}}

-## Preparing proposal

-- Read the literature
-- Select a few of studies to replicate
-- Think of how to improve what you implemented
-- Write your proposal
-{{% hint info %}}
-- Note that: We provide description (pre-proposal) of our research topics
-  - It is just to learn what the research is about
-  - You should develop your own proposal
-{{% /hint %}}

 ## Interviews

 - Applications are not evaluated immediately upon receipt